microchip-pic-avr-examples/dspic33e-code-examples/README.md

 ## dsPIC33E Code Examples

-This repository contains the code examples for dsPIC33E Device Families.
+This repository contains the code examples for dsPIC33E device families.